Home » Truck Driving Jobs » Is a Career As a Department of Defense Truck Driver For You?

 • Long hours away from family.
 (No different that an OTR driving job)

-• Strict military transportation regulations.
+• Strict military transportation regs.

-• Handling large, sometimes hazardous materials.
+• Handling over size and hazardous materials.

 • Benefits – The pay can be substantial, if you land a good driving gig.